Fact Sheet #28M(c): Qualifying Exigency Leave under the Family and Medical Leave Act

-Eligible employees may take FMLA leave for a qualifying exigency while the military member is on covered active duty, call to covered active duty status, or has been notified of an impending call or order to covered active duty.
+Eligible employees may take FMLA leave for a qualifying exigency when the military member is on covered active duty, including when the military member is called to covered active duty status, or has been notified of an impending call or order to covered active duty:

-For members of the Reserve components of the Armed Forces (members of the National Guard and Reserves), covered active duty is duty during deployment of the member with the Armed Forces to a foreign country under a call or order to active duty in a contingency operation.
+- For members of the National Guard and Reserves covered active duty is duty during deployment of the member with the Armed Forces to a foreign country under a call or order to active duty in a contingency operation.